tendermint/spec/spec/core/genesis.md

 - `evidence`
       - `max_age_num_blocks`: After this preset amount of blocks has passed a single piece of evidence is considered invalid
       - `max_age_duration`: After this preset amount of time has passed a single piece of evidence is considered invalid.
-      - `max_bytes`: The max size a single piece of evidence can be.
+      - `max_bytes`: The max amount of bytes of all evidence included in a block.

 > Note: For evidence to be considered invalid, evidence must be older than both `max_age_num_blocks` and `max_age_duration`